KerenLab/CellTune-App/docs/documentation/features.md

 - It is currently recommended to use 16 cores or less for very large images.

 In the advanced features you can control the distance (microns) that erode and dilate features are calculated at:

 &nbsp;
 ![ComputeFeatures_Advanced](/assets/documentation/ComputeFeatures_Advanced.png){: width="35%"}

-It will take some time, you will see a progress bar &nbsp;
+Select `OK` to calculate.
+It will take some time, you should see a progress bar:
+&nbsp;
 ![ComputeFeatures_ProgressStarting](/assets/documentation/ComputeFeatures_ProgressStarting.png){: width="35%"}
 > *Please note- our progress bars are currently being overhauled, so you may encounter the progress not showing updates properly - do not worry it is still working*.